WhitestormJS/whitestormjs.github.io/src/pages/docs/meshes/icosahedron.md

 ---

-`WHS.Icosahedron` is a simple class, it extends `WHS.Shape` and inherits all it's methods.

 In geometry, an **icosahedron** is a polyhedron with 20 faces.
 There are many kinds of icosahedra, with some being more symmetrical than others.
 The most well known is the Platonic, convex regular icosahedron.

 `WHS.Icosahedron` creates Icosahedron object by it's `radius` and `detail`.

 ```javascript